uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 wordcount
 ```

 I'm pretty happy with how everything turned out!
 The neat thing about cSpell is you can also define words to ignore per file, so if you only use a word once, you can just ignore it in that file.
-For example, you could ignore the word `supercalifragilisticexpialidocious` in a file by adding `cSpell:ignore supercalifragilisticexpialidocious` as a comment at the top of the file:
+For example, you could ignore the word `supercalifragilisticexpialidocious` in just one file by adding `cSpell:ignore supercalifragilisticexpialidocious` as a comment at the top of the file:

 ```md
 ---